 The work is graphic and vibrant, luring the viewer in.
 The contextual shift and combination of these everyday items of plastic waste with ceramic forms create cognitive dissonance.
 It invokes the question, “why is this trash beautiful?”
 Through this question, I challenge the viewer to consider their own experiences with plastic pollution.
 To see historical forms that are canonizing our relationship to plastics in a ceramic history brings a sense of urgency to our climates crisis.
 Do we want our recorded history to consist of the destruction of our planet’s natural wonder?
 Or can we inspire collective activism preventing the natural wonders that used to decorate our ceramic objects from being replaced by plastics altogether?
 These are the pots of the Anthropocene.

 — Bradley Klem

-He received an MFA in Ceramics from Penn State University in 2018 receiving multiple awards including the Harold F. Martin Graduate Assistant Outstanding Teaching Award and the Creative Achievement Award.
-He now continues to teach at Penn State as part of a one year visiting assistant professor position.
+He attended Arizona State University, earning a BA degree in art studies, focusing on both painting and ceramic studio art, and in 2018 he received an MFA from Penn State University.
+While in graduate school, he was presented with the Harold F. Martin Graduate Assistant Outstanding Teaching Award and the Creative Achievement Award.
+He continues to teach at Penn State in his current role as a faculty member.